dmtzs/SmartTerrariumR/README.md

 * 330 ohms resistor

 ## Conecction diagram
-Version 1 of the diagram connection
+Version 2 of the diagram connection.
+Water sensor will be updated.
 ![](Imgs/Diagrama.png)

 <br><br>